European shares fall on Chinese import data, SABMiller soars

 The uncertain mood was reinforced by a survey by ZEW think tank that showed morale among German analysts and investors plummeted in October to its lowest level in a year.

-SABMiller rose 9.3 percent after it accepted an offer worth more than $100 billion from AB InBev, which rose 1.3 percent.
-SABMiller said it had indicated to AB InBev that its board would be prepared to accept the offer.
+SABMiller rose 8.9 percent and Anheuser-Busch was up 1.7 percent after SABMiller accepted an offer worth more than $100 billion from AB InBev.

+SABMiller said it had indicated to AB InBev that its board would be prepared to accept the offer and had asked for a two-week extension to Oct.
+28 of a deadline set for its rival to announce a firm intention to bid.
-"AB InBev's fifth bid ... marks a firm step towards the biggest deal of the year and reflects the larger brewer's conviction regarding the logic of a tie-up which would open unparalleled access to new markets," said Jonathan Buxton, partner and head of consumer at Cavendish Corporate Finance.

-Shares in Germany's two biggest utilities, E.ON and RWE were the top fallers on Germany's DAX , with traders pointing to profit taking following strong gains a day earlier.

-In the banking sector, Credit Suisse and UBS both fell around 1.4 percent after a report said the Swiss finance ministry would tighten capital requirements.
+In the banking sector, Credit Suisse was down 2 percent and UBS fell 1.4 percent after a report said the Swiss finance ministry would tighten capital requirements.

 Portuguese banks were sharply lower for a second day, dragged down by political uncertainty over the new government after last week's inconclusive elections.